bodhi91/CombinatorialMultigrid.jl/README.md

 The above script generates the following output:
 ```
 [ Info: Time Required to build CMG Solver: 3.258120718 seconds
-[ Info: Runtime for preconditioner: 0.194163587 seconds
+[ Info: Runtime of preconditioner: 0.194163587 seconds
 ```
 We now solve a linear system using CMG.
 For this purpose we leverage ```pcg``` from the ```Laplacians``` package.
 We run the following script:
 ```